jasmine-schoch/jasmine-schoch.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the application and automatically pushes contents of the `build` folder to the `gh-pages` branch of the repository, to be deployed publicly.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**